Big brand. Small(er) investment.

 Online MSL Program Tuition

 The Online MSL program is 30 credits in total, with 15 credits focused on core MSL courses and 15 credits focused on the specialization of your choice.
-The competitive rates for the Pitt Law tuition outlined below offer you the best cost for a well-rounded, practical legal education taught by world-renowned faculty.

 Online MSL2023-2024 Academic Year